tomanyy/Roblox-Gooner-Ban/README.md

 Do you hate gooners playing your roblox game?
 Well this is a perfect tool for you!

-If you dont want gooners going around in your game you can use this script today to ban them This repo has all of the ban lists and scripts that are usable in your game
+If you dont want gooners going around in your game you can use this script today to ban them.
+This repo has all of the ban lists and scripts that are usable in your game or on your discord server.

 ## Tutorial
 ### Roblox Script Installation